Fl0W97/ci-c5-housing-market-prices/README.md

 ##### Hypothesis (H1): Larger square footage often correlates with higher sales prices.
 (Correct.)

 The first hypothesis suggests that houses with larger living areas tend to have higher sales prices.
 To validate this, we examined the correlation between square footage and sale price.
 The results confirmed a strong positive correlation, with larger homes generally commanding higher prices.
+The distribution between GrLivArea and SalePrice indicates it as well.
+For instance, GrLivArea of 1,000 SF are mostly sold for $60,000 to 150,000, GrLivArea of 1,500 SF is sold for $90,000 to $220,000 and for 2,000 SF the price range just starts at $140,000 and goes up to $400,000.
+However, after 2,100 SF the correlation gets weak.

 * Analyse the dataset and provide a correlation analysis about sales price.
 * Plot a distribution of price vs square_footage.
 To separate both of these variables.